 - In 10 years?

-Below are a few easy ways you can practice patience every day, increasing your ability to remain calm and cool in the face of stress:
+Here’re a few easy ways you can practice patience every day, increasing your ability to remain calm and cool in times of stress:

 - The next time you go to the grocery store, get in the longest line.

 - Instead of going through the drive-thru at your bank, go inside.

 - Take a long walk through a secluded park or trail.

 You can also get more inspirations from this article: How to Practice Patience and Why Impatience is Ruining Your Life